nginxinc/nginx-azure-workshops/labs/lab4/readme.md

     ```

-1. Apply the new NodePort manifest:
+1. Apply the new NodePort manifest (AKS2 only - Redis is not running in AKS1!):

     ```bash
+    kubectl use-context n4a-aks2
     kubectl apply -f lab4/nodeport-static-redis.yaml

     ```

-1. Verify there are now 5 Open Nginx Ingress NodePorts on your AKS2 cluster:
+1. Verify there are now `5 Open Nginx Ingress NodePorts` on your AKS2 cluster:

     ```bash
     kubectl get svc -n nginx-ingress